 There were old tea chests in a spare room at my grandparents’ house, from which my younger brother and I unearthed 78 RPM records that played scratchy tunes on a wind-up gramophone until we overwound it and broke the spring.

 And we found 1940s Film Fun Annuals and Biggles books that had belonged to my father and uncle as boys.
 But the greatest treasure for this boy was a mint copy of The Gorilla Hunters by R.M.
 Ballantyne.

 Inside the cover was the inscription, “To Brian from Nan, Xmas 1949”.
-My great-grandmother had given my father the book when he was a similar age to me back then.
-It must have seemed like a boys’ own classic to my father, but the book’s opening sentences make it sound stilted and dated nowadays:
+My great-grandmother had given the book to my father, Brian when he was a similar age as I was back then.
+It must have read like a boys’ own adventure to my younger father, though the book’s opening sentences make it sound stilted and dated nowadays:

 I was seated in an arm-chair in my private study in a small town on the west coast of England.
 It was a splendid afternoon, and it was exactly five o’clock.
 I was ruminating, as I frequently do, on the pleasant memories of bygone days, when a tap at the door aroused me.

 (My Grammarly Editor also complains about “arm-chair”, warning “the word may seem dated to modern readers”, and recommending “armchair”.)

 As for the subject matter, when published in 1861 and even in 1949 when my eleven-year-old father read The Gorilla Hunters, travelling to Africa to shoot gorillas and other game would have been considered a brave and decent endeavour.
 The idea is an anathema to me now.
 But as a ten-year-old boy, I didn’t know better.
 I loved reading my father’s old book, in the same way as I loved Tarzan movies and Phantom comics, all set in “Deepest Darkest Africa”.